727800350/note/latex/computer/vim.md

 - :tp or :tprev goes to the previous tag in that list
 - :tf or :tfirst goes to the first tag of the list
 - :tl or :tlast goes to the last tag of the list
-- To show the tags you've traversed since you opened vim, run :tags.
+- To show the tags you have traversed since you opened vim, run :tags.

 **windows**
 将 `E:\Program Files\ctags58` 添加到path中